ufal/factgenie/README.md

 - **16/09/2024** - You can now collect extra inputs from the annotators for each example using sliders and selectboxes.
 - **16/09/2024** - We added an option to generate outputs for the inputs with LLMs directly within factgenie! 🦾
 - **10/09/2024** - We improved UX for the annotation and browsing interfaces.
 See the summary of changes [here](https://github.com/ufal/factgenie/pull/71).
-- **09/08/2024** - Instructions for the annotators can be now configured directly in the web interace and in the configuration file – no need for coding HTML!
-- **31/07/2024** - We updated and expanded the README into a set of tutorials.
-The tutorials are available on our [Github wiki](../../wiki/).
-- **31/07/2024** - We substantially improved the data management.
-You can now manage the datasets both through the configuration file and the web interface.
-- **25/07/2024** - We published an [arXiv pre-print](https://arxiv.org/abs/2407.17863) about factgenie.
-The paper is accepted to the INLG 2024 System Demonstrations track.

 ## 👉️ How can factgenie help you?
 Outputs from large language models (LLMs) may contain errors: semantic, factual, and lexical.